How much electricity does a high-frequency electromagnetic boiler with energy storage require

 - How long does it take for superconducting electromagnetic energy storage to react

-- How to supply electricity to the energy storage cabinet
+- How does time-of-use electricity pricing promote the development of energy storage

 - Maximum flywheel energy storage how many kilowatt-hours of electricity